Home Page of AndisKaulins.com. Welcome.

 Ah yes!
 Clear to the very distant stars!

-Goethe's Faust - the critical and sceptical genius answering to Wagner - who personifies the modern smug and deluded man convinced of his modern superiority to ancient man - is of course scoffing at Wagner, his "educated" naiveness and his "unlearned ignorance".
+Goethe's Faust - the critical and skeptical genius answering to Wagner - who personifies the modern smug and deluded man convinced of his modern superiority to ancient man - is of course scoffing at Wagner, his "educated naiveness" and his "unlearned ignorance".

-In Learned Ignorance, Nikolaus of Cusa wrote that it is the doubt of knowledge which makes knowledge.
-The "unlearned ignorance" of modern scholars is no more greatly apparent than in the study of the megaliths, showing that civilized educated man (archaeologist, astronomer, historian, linguist, tourist) is often blind to what he does not wish to see or is not expected to see.
+In Learned Ignorance, Nicholas of Cusa wrote that it is the doubt of knowledge which makes knowledge.
+The "unlearned ignorance" of modern scholars is no more greatly apparent than in the study of the megaliths, showing that civilized educated man (archaeologist, astronomer, historian, linguist) is often blind to what he does not wish to see or is not expected to see.

 Antoine de St. Exupery wrote that it is only with the heart that one can see truly, and the megaliths show that the heart of modern man needs to be consulted more often.
 Stone age man, if he lived today, would laugh at our "unlearned ignorance".